TheEnbyWitch/AMB-Docs/src/pages/en/how-to/bp.md

 > **Note:**
 >
 > It is recommended this to be saved into an UPROPERTY variable or a variable in your blueprint, as the AMB system **will not** prevent this from being garbage collected!!
+>
+> This also means that if the actor the variable lives on gets destroyed, the effect will disappear on the next GC update.

 Inputs:
 * In - Exec